Downton Abbey star Dan Stevens has revealed that he’s “still apologising” to fans who were upset by his exit from the show.

 He added: “There were some very upset people and I’ve had to apologise to a lot of people over the past four years.
 But I take it as a compliment that Matthew was so loved on the show.”

-At least the 34-year-old English actor’s decision to leave Downton Abbey has paid off, with roles in acclaimed X-Men spin-off TV series Legion and Disney’s live-action remake of Beauty and the Beast earlier this year.
+At least his decision to leave Downton Abbey has paid off, with roles for the star in Night at the Museum: Secret of the Tomb, acclaimed action thriller The Guest, acclaimed X-Men spin-off TV series Legion, The Man Who Invented Christmas, and Disney’s live-action remake of Beauty and the Beast.

 Stevens commented: “I’ve done a lot since [Downton] though – so hopefully people are seeing what I have been up to and are beginning to understand why I wanted to move on.”